Anurag-iitp/Simon-says/README.md

 # Simon-says
-This is a fun project
+This is a fun project game .
+Created by me when i was learning javascript !
+Play it !
+Get Addicted! and Give Reviews!